dahuatechnologies/dahuatechnologies/README.md

 ---

-### Technological Nonsense - What will be the logical principle of the car???
+### Technological Nonsense - What will be the logical principle of The Expert Smart Car???

 ---

-**- Smart Expert System Comunnication with Evox AI CORE in Cloud Computer;**
+**- Smart Car Expert System for Comunnication within Evox AI CORE in Cloud Computer;**

 **- Smart Car using 5G Chip Interactive or Satellite Chip Interactive**